President’s Report to Our Members

 That same year we began making our publications (in pdf format) available to each other’s members.
 Moon Society members can freely download issues of Selenology.

 Moon Miners’ Manifesto began as the newsletter of the Milwaukee Lunar Reclamation Society chapter of the L5 Society, six months before the L5/National Space Institute merger into what is now The National Space Society at ISDC 1987 in Pittsburgh.
-Four months prior to the merger, I got the list of SE Wisconsin members of NSI from Lori Garver, and we became the first integrated NSS chapter three months before the merger.
+The Milwaukee Lunar Reclamation Society became the first integrated NSS chapter three months before the merger.
 No other NSS chapter’s NSS association goes that far back, though several chapters such as OASIS (Los Angeles) and Seattle L5 Society predate LRS.

 Moon Miners’ Manifesto started serving Artemis Society International in September 1995, and its successor The Moon Society as of its founding in July 2000.

-The upshot is that collaboration between The Moon Society and NSS is a natural.
+The upshot is that collaboration between The Moon Society and NSS is a natural one.

 In 2007, we cosponsored NSS Space Calendar Art Competition.